alconley/spectrix/README.md

 # Nuclear Analysis Tool (NAT)

 The Nuclear Analysis Tool (NAT) is a comprehensive software designed for nuclear data analysis.
-It provides functionalities for histogramming, Gaussian fitting, and interactive data visualization using `egui` and `egui_plot` crates.
+It provides functionalities for histogramming, Gaussian fitting, and interactive data visualization using crates: `egui`, `egui-tiles`, `egui_plot`, and `polars`

-## Features

-- Create and manage histograms
-- Fit Gaussian peaks
-- Interactive data visualization
-- Export and import fits
-- Customizable plot settings

-### Testing locally
+### Running locally

 Make sure you are using the latest version of stable rust by running `rustup update`.
 Rust is very easy to install on any computer.
 First, you'll need to install the Rust toolchain (compiler, cargo, etc).
 Go to the [Rust website](https://www.rust-lang.org/tools/install) and follow the instructions there.